fool2fish/dragon-book-exercise-answers/README.md

 ### License

 It is still under consideration.
-Anyone know witch is suitable?
+Anyone know which is suitable?